 pub

-PDEP is a five-year project funded by the Centers for Disease Control and Prevention to improve the availability and dissemination of culturally and linguistically appropriate diabetes education materials.
+PDEP was a five-year project (2005-2010) funded by the Centers for Disease Control and Prevention (CA #05014) to improve the availability and dissemination of culturally and linguistically appropriate diabetes education materials.
 PDEP is a program of Papa Ola Lokahi, a community organization that focuses on Native Hawaiian health.

 To learn more about PDEP, download our brochure.